 It might seem needless to keep everybody updated with rules and legislation on telemarketing and data security, but it's necessary!
 Not only to ensure that your business is compliant but also to assure not to put your agents in a situation where they can become partly responsible for breaking the law.

-By teaching your agents the right procedures about legal issues, such as data processing and handling, and how to tackle data security breach, you bring comfort and security into their work.
+You bring comfort and security to their work by teaching your agents the right procedures about legal issues, such as data processing and handling, and how to tackle data security breach.

 3. Manage Your Leads Wisely